 - 1. Define and interpret the concepts of divisibility, congruence, the greatest common divisor, prime, and prime-factorization. - 2.
-Solve challenging problems related to Chinese remainder theorem effectively. - 3.
-Apply the Law of Quadratic Reciprocity and other methods to classify numbers as primitive roots, quadratic residues, and quadratic non-residues. - 4.
+Express the concepts and results of divisibility of integers effectively and solve challenging problems related to Chinese remainder theorem effectively. - 3.
+Apply the Law of Quadratic Reciprocity and other methods to classify numbers as primitive roots, quadratic residues, and quadratic nonresidues. - 4.
 Demonstrate the logics and methods behind the major proofs in Number Theory and Describe the properties of prime numbers.